yurishkuro/opentracing-tutorial/java/src/main/java/lesson02/README.md

   * we also had to write somewhat verbose try/finally code to finish the spans

 OpenTracing API for Java provides a better way.
-Using thread-locals and the notion of an "active span", we can avoid passing the span through our code and just access it via `tracer.
+Using thread-locals and the notion of an "active span", we can avoid passing the span through our code and just access it via `tracer`.

 ```java
 private void sayHello(String helloTo) {